rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 name, that is called the _companion object_.
 Often static members and constructor methods of a class or trait are found on the companion object, that's why they are grouped together in the API docs.

-In IntelliJ if a symbol is not in scope, for example if we removed the import statements from the snippet source, the editor renders them in red, with a tool-tip indicating that
+In IntelliJ, if a symbol is not in scope, for example if we removed the import statements from the snippet source, the editor renders them in red, with a tool-tip indicating that
 <kbd>Alt</kbd>-<kbd>Enter</kbd> would bring up an import helper dialog:

 ![IntelliJ Import Helper](.../tut_sp_idea_import_helper.png)

 The import helper will show you all classes matching the name within all libraries of your project, highlighting the most likely candidate (`de.sciss.synth.SynthGraph` here).
-When you confirm this dialog, IntelliJ will automatically add the import to the top portion of your source code.
+When you confirm this dialog, IntelliJ will add the import to the top portion of your source code.
 Auto-completion works while you type.
 For example, imagine that
 `SynthGraph` wasn't imported yet, and you begin typing `val bubbles = SynthG`…, then you'll notice that below your cursor IntelliJ lists the possible candidates to complete the name you are writing: